CrunchyData/postgres-operator/docs/content/references/crd.md

-Condition contains details for one aspect of the current state of this API Resource. --- This struct is intended for direct use as an array at the field path .status.conditions.
-For example, type FooStatus struct{     // Represents the observations of a foo's current state.     // Known .status.conditions.type are: "Available", "Progressing", and "Degraded"     // +patchMergeKey=type     // +patchStrategy=merge     // +listType=map     // +listMapKey=type     Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,1,rep,name=conditions"`
+Condition contains details for one aspect of the current state of this API Resource.
-     // other fields }

 <table>
     <thead>